-Sandra Academy of Salon Services, Inc. is essentially a residential School, and does not have a campus police force.
+Sandra Academy of Salon Services is essentially a residential school and does not have a campus police force.
 Therefore, all crimes are reported to local authorities as described in the first section regarding policies and procedures to report crimes.
 All crimes should be reported immediately in order to enhance the opportunity for a quick resolution.

-The Sandra Academy of Salon Services, Inc. /Campus Crime Log (referenced above) may be requested from the Financial Aid's office and recording of an incident of crime or emergency.
+The Sandra Academy of Salon Services/Campus Crime Log (referenced above) may be requested from the Financial Aid's office and recording of an incident of crime or emergency.

-Voluntary confidential reporting: As Sandra Academy of Salon Services, Inc. is essentially a residential school, and does not have a campus police force; all crimes must be reported to local authorities.
+Voluntary confidential reporting: As Sandra Academy of Salon Services is essentially a residential school and does not have a campus police force; all crimes must be reported to local authorities.
 Local law enforcement will allow a victim or witness to report crime on a voluntary and confidential basis.
-All victims are encouraged to report all crimes to the President, Sandra Clark and local law enforcement.
-In the event the victim is unable to make such a report, the campus President or third-party witness is encouraged to report the crime promptly.
+All victims are encouraged to report all crimes to the President, Sandra Clark, and local law enforcement.
+In the event the victim is unable to make such a report, the campus President, Sandra Clark, or third-party witness is encouraged to report the crime promptly.

 In very limited circumstances, an institution may remove from its crime statistics (but not from its crime log) reports of crimes that have been determined to be "unfounded" by law enforcement officials.
-ABC School will report to the Department and disclose in the annual security report statistics of the number of crime reports that were "unfounded" and subsequently withheld from its crime statistics during each of the three most recent calendar years.
+Our School will report to the Department and disclose in the annual security report statistics of the number of crime reports that were "unfounded" and subsequently withheld from its crime statistics during each of the three most recent calendar years.

-Disclose if your institution has any procedures that encourage both pastoral and professional counselors, at their discretion, to inform those they counsel of procedures for reporting crimes voluntarily and confidentially for inclusion in the institution's annual security report and Webbased report to ED.
+Sandra Academy of Salon Services has procedures that encourage both pastoral and professional counselors, at their discretion, to inform those they counsel of procedures for reporting crimes voluntarily and confidentially for inclusion in the institution's annual security report and Web-based report to ED.
 This includes verbal or written encouragement.
-If your institution does not have these procedures, state this.

-Sandra Academy of Salon Services, Inc. works closely with the Local Police Department for New Tazewell, Tn. to insure the safety of all staff and students.
-That the first act is to contact the Police Department at 423-626-5242, that if the incident is an emergency to contact 911.
+Sandra Academy of Salon Services works closely with the Local Police Department for New Tazewell, TN, to ensure the safety of all staff and students.
+The first act is to contact the Police Department at 423-626-5242.
+If the incident is an emergency, contact 911.